 If your accounting software is not listed below, please let us know to add it to the list below.
 Check with your accounting software for supported import formats like OFX, QIF, CSV and see the converters below supporting conversion from your original file like PDF format.

 Xero provides the CSV import option, but make sure to set the output date format to match your country settings in Xero.
-The CSV format is the most featured as it accepts more transaction details, and OFX choice is great as well as you do not have worry about the date format with OFX.
+The CSV format is the most featured as it accepts more transaction details, and OFX choice is great as well as you do not have to worry about the date format with OFX.

-This video shows how to convert a PDF file downloaded from your bank or created card account, saved as a CSV file with layout compatible with Xero accounting system using PDF2CSV Converter.
+This video shows how to convert a PDF file downloaded from your bank or created card account, saved as a CSV file with layout compatible with the Xero accounting system using PDF2CSV Converter.

 Sage imports OFX files.
 Sage exists as desktop software (Sage 50, Sage 300) and online accounting service (Sage One).
 It is important for both Sage products that the bank ID, the branch ID, the account number on OFX files to match account settings in Sage software.

 In case you have a CSV or Excel file, you can use Bank2QIF, CSV2QIF or Bank2QFX, CSV2QFX to convert your files and import them into LessAccounting.
-You can choose either converter - they work similar and parse your CSV/Excel in similar way.
+You can choose either converter - they work similar and parse your CSV/Excel in a similar way.

 If you have a PDF file for your bank or credit card account (the PDF file is text-based and downloaded from online banking), you can use Bank2QIF or PDF2QIF or Bank2QFX or PDF2QFX converter (choose either one).